stichtingsem/ecosystem/documentation/implementation-guide-LA.md

-# Implementation Guide LMS
+# Implementation Guide LA

 ##TLDR

-The LMS needs/should to implement the folowing:
+The LA needs/should to implement the folowing:
 * register with SEM
-* retrieve list of all available SIS, MP and LA's in your region
+* retrieve list of all available SIS, MP and LMS's in your region
-* Setup with alls SIS, MP and LA parties.
+* Setup with all SIS, MP and LA parties that you do business with.
 * Implement API endpoints
   * Events api endpoint
-  * Webhook client to register with SIS, MP and LA's
+  * Webhook client to register with SIS
   * Consent flow API
+  * Usage API
 * Create a UI for a school administrator to
   * give consent to receive data from a SIS
   * give consent to receive data from a MP
-  * give consent to reciev data from several LA's
+  * give consent to send progress data  to the LMS
 * Receive events about school students and teachers
-* Retrieve product information from each LA's catalogue and subscribe to updates
-* recieve events about product updates
+* send events about product updates to all parties that have registered a webhook and have given consent
 * recieve entitlements from the MP
-  * show links for students
+* allow students to access tour methods
-  * retrieve course information from LA for used products
+  * if this is the first time a student uses your product: send activation to MP
+* send usage information events to MP
+* send progress events to LMS
-* receive events about progress from the LA's and display
+* respond to change entitlement requests from the MP